Zebec Card

 • Multi-Chain Crypto Holders who maintain assets across different blockchains and want a unified spending solution for all their holdings

-• Global Travelers who benefit from Mastercard's worldwide acceptance and Zebec's lack of foreign transaction fees
+• Global Travelers who benefit from Mastercard's worldwide acceptance and Zebec's support for multiple fiat currencies (USD, EUR, GBP)

 • Crypto Project Enthusiasts who appreciate receiving weekly airdrops of new tokens rather than traditional cashback rewards